VichetHai/leave-plan-recommendation/frontend/api-docs/leave-plan-requests-api.md

 - The `owner_id` is automatically set to the authenticated user when creating a request
 - The `details` array contains objects with `leave_date` field in ISO 8601 format (YYYY-MM-DD)
-- The `amount` is automatically calculated based on the number of leave dates in `details`
-- Only the request owner or approver can update/delete the request
+- Only the request owner can update/delete the request when status is "draft"
+- Use the submit endpoint to change status from "draft" to "pending"
+- Use the approve/reject endpoints to finalize the request